Sense-U Baby Review

 Unlike other app-related devices that allow you to log in from several different devices, this monitor only works with the device it has been paired with as it is connecting directly to your device and not going through the internet.
 This means dad and mom will have to use the same device for monitoring which could be difficult if one is home alone without the paired device.

 This monitor is very portable and doesn't require anything special for use.
-Unlike sensor pad style movement monitors that need a hard surface under the matters, this kind of wearable only requires a baby and clothing or a diaper for use.
+Unlike sensor pad style movement monitors that need a hard surface under the matters, this wearable only requires a baby and clothing or a diaper for use.
 This makes it versatile and something you can use when away from your little one's regular sleeping area.

 Electromagnetic Field (EMF)

 This wearable button has less EMF than the other button we tested.
-With an EMF level of 1.2 V/m in our tests this option has almost a third less EMF than the other button which tested at 2.3 V/m.
+With an EMF level of 1.2 V/m in our tests, this option has almost a third less EMF than the other button, which tested at 2.3 V/m.
 However, we feel less EMF is always better, and there are other wearables with less EMF than this option, though they do not work with an app and have in-nursery alarms.
-This design means you'll need to weigh the pros and cons of what works best for your family and monitoring goals.
-There are wearables with less EMF both simple clip-on options and more involved app-enabled products.
+This design means you'll need to weigh the pros and cons of what works best for your family and monitor goals.
+There are wearables with less EMF, both simple clip-on options and more involved app-enabled products.